pachyderm/pachyderm/doc/commandline/pfs.md

 #### branch
     Usage: pfs branch REPOSITORY [PARENT_COMMIT]

-    PARENT-COMMIT       The local directory used to access the pfs repo.
-                        Commit will have no parent if left unspecified
+    PARENT-COMMIT       Commit will have no parent if left unspecified

-    Creates an open commit with the specified parent
+    Creates an open commit with the specified parent.

-    Returns: COMMIT_ID
+    Return: COMMIT_ID

+Commits start out containing exactly the contents of the parent commit and then record changes.

 ##### Example
-    # Create a new, writable commit with the parent commit `UUID1` in the `user_data` repository
+    # Create a new, writable commit with the parent commit `ID_1` in the `user_data` repository
-    $pfs branch user_data UUID1
+    $ pfs branch user_data ID_1
-    UUID2
+    ID_2

 #### commit
     Usage: pfs commit REPOSITORY COMMIT_ID

-    Turns an writable commit into a read-only commit
+    Turns a writable commit into a read-only commit

-    Returns: COMMIT_ID
 ##### Example
-    # Make the writable commit `UUID2` into read-only in the repository `user_data`
+    # Make the writable commit `ID_2` into read-only in the repository `user_data`
-    $pfs commit user_data UUID2
+    $ pfs commit user_data ID_2
-    UUID2

 #### commit-info
     Usage: pfs commit-info REPOSITORY COMMIT_ID

     Returns metadata about the specified commit

-    Return format: ID  timestamp  status  parent  size  ETC,ETC,ETC?
+    Return format:  ID  PARENT  STATUS  TIME_OPENED  TIME_CLOSED  TOTAL_SIZE  DIFF_SIZE

 ##### Example
-    # Get infomation about commit `UUID2` in repository `user_data`
+    # Get infomation about commit `ID_2` in repository `user_data`
-    $pfs commit-info user_data UUID2
+    $ pfs commit-info user_data ID_2
-    ID        timestamp       status        parent      diff-size
-    UUID2     00:00:00:00     read-only     UUID1       81.2MB
+    ID      PARENT      STATUS      TIME_OPENED         TIME_CLOSED     TOTAL_SIZE    DIFF_SIZE
+    ID_2    ID_1        writable    about an hour ago                   801.2 GB      100 MB

 ### Commands that can be called on a file or directory:
 #### mkdir